 Oh and One Last Thing

-Think One Last Thing - that classic philosophical parody by the teapotmonk (in all good amazon stores).
+Think One Last Thing - that classic philosophical parody by the teapotmonk (in all good ebook stores).
 A comical look at the martial arts - a book that takes our cherished Tai Chi history and blows it up into small ludicrous pieces so we may reinterpret personal histories, distorted timelines, and regurgitated words.

-So learn to laugh with your class, its a precious tool to pass on to learners, they will love you for it.
+So learn to laugh with your class, its a precious tool to pass on to others, they will love you for it.
 It shows that they don’t have to always be right, always be correct, always be on time, always be in attendance, always be attentive to your every word,

 And neither do you.